terraref/drone-pipeline/extractors-opendronemap/README.md

 _Input_

-  - A file named 'extractors-opendronemap.txt'
+  - A file named 'extractors-opendronemap.txt'.
+Refer to the OpenDroneMap extractor in the Clowder project for a [template file](https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS/repos/extractors-opendronemap/browse/extractors-opendronemap.txt.sample?at=refs%2Fheads%2Fupdate_odm_extractor)
   - All the JPEG images from a drone flight
-  - (optionally) A ground control points file
+  - (optional) A ground control points file
+  - (optional) A [configuration file](https://osf.io/xdkcy/wiki/Configuration%20JSON/) is **strongly** recommended.
+Not using a custom configuration file will most likely lead to undesireable results.

 _Output_